 The Alternative To Mainstream

-Today, Preshil remains true to its two founding principles – engaging with each child as an individual, and building personal responsibility, self esteem, resilience, initiative, creativity and courage.
+Preshil celebrates its 90th birthday in 2021, and today remains true to its two founding principles – engaging with each child as an individual, and building personal responsibility, self-esteem, resilience, initiative, creativity and courage.

-Under the leadership of Principal Marilyn Smith, and with the support of Council, teachers and the Preshil community, the school is undertaking a range of investments and improvements to ensure the school remains at the cutting edge of educational practice in the 21st century.
+Under the leadership of our Principal, Josh Brody, and with the support of the School Board, teachers and the Preshil community, the School is undertaking a range of investments and improvements to ensure it remains at the cutting edge of educational practice in the 21st century.

-Our motto, ‘courage’, continues to be a hallmark of Preshil graduates as they make their way in the world.
+Our motto of courage continues to be a hallmark of Preshil graduates as they make their way in the world.